Learn More About FOP Diagnosis & Treatment

 If you would like to know more about the current clinical trial opportunities for those living with FOP, visit ifopa.org/about-clinical-trials.
 To see a list of trials near you, check out the IFOPA's Trial Locations Map.

-Bunion-like toes present at birth and tumor-like swellings in a young child are diagnostic signs of fibrodysplasia ossificans progressive (FOP), a disease with recent advances made in therapy.
+Bunion-like toes present at birth and tumor-like swellings in a young child are diagnostic signs of fibrodysplasia ossificans progressiva (FOP), a disease with recent advances made in therapy.
 Upon completion of the course, learners should be able to associate great toe deformities with FOP and avoid misdiagnosing FOP as soft tissue sarcoma.
 Biopsy for “tumor” should be avoided in FOP.
 This activity is designed to meet the educational needs of healthcare providers in pediatrics, primary care, oncology, surgery, radiology, acute care, emergency medicine, rheumatology, and infectious disease and is jointly provided by P2P Syncro, International Fibrodysplasia Ossificans Progressiva Association (IFOPA), and Partners for Advancing Clinical Education.
-CME credit provided until 9/10/25.
+CME credit provided until 9/10/25

-MedLive's Obtaining Support and Ongoing Care for Children and Adults with Fibrodysplasia Ossificans progressive (FOP) is a 7-part series on FOP where you’ll hear from specialists in FOP clinical care, social workers, people with FOP, caregivers, and advocates.
+MedLive's Obtaining Support and Ongoing Care for Children and Adults with Fibrodysplasia Ossificans Progressiva (FOP) is a 7-part series on FOP where you’ll hear from specialists in FOP clinical care, social workers, people with FOP, caregivers, and advocates.
 Each program explores different aspects of FOP care, methods to avoid unnecessary trauma, and strategies for partnering with your multidisciplinary care team.
-This activity is supported by an independent medical education grant from @Regeneron Pharmaceuticals, Inc.
+This activity is supported by an independent medical education grant from Regeneron Pharmaceuticals, Inc.

 In order to educate clinicians on the pathophysiology and full spectrum of clinical manifestations of FOP, PeerView, the American Society for Bone and Mineral Research (ASBMR), the International FOP Association (IFOPA), and PeerView's FOP Scientific and Patient Voice Consortium have prepared this FOP Education Collection comprising four unique micro-learning modules, video diaries, and a 3D animation.
 Participation in this activity will help familiarize learners with up-to-date clinical science and best practices for identifying FOP.
 By completing these educational activities, learners will be better able to recognize and understand FOP and its manifestations and avoid iatrogenic harm caused by diagnostic errors.
-This activity is supported by an educational grant from Regeneron Pharmaceuticals.
+This activity is supported by an educational grant from Regeneron Pharmaceuticals Inc.

 For patients with fibrodysplasia ossificans progressiva (FOP), prompt diagnosis and effective management are crucial to preventing disease exacerbation and improving quality of life.
 In this convenient three-part micro-learning video library, expert faculty will review the pathophysiology of FOP, latest diagnostic strategies, clinical evidence related to emerging therapeutics that are poised to revolutionize the FOP treatment paradigm, and strategies for personalized, patient-centered FOP care.
 This activity is supported by an educational grant from Ipsen Biopharmaceuticals, Inc.